-Here in this tutorial, we will learn the steps to install open source Anaconda Navigator on WSL- Windows Subsystem for Linux – Windows 10 using Ubuntu 20.04/18.04 Linux App.
+Here in this tutorial, we will learn the steps to install open source Anaconda Navigator on WSL- Windows Subsystem for Linux – Windows 10 or 11 using Ubuntu 20.04/22.04 Linux App.

-Those are new to WSL – Windows 10 Subsystem for Linux they must know that the Ubuntu Linux App we download from the Microsoft store will not work until and unless the WSL feature is not enabled on the system.
+Those who are new to WSL – Windows 10 Subsystem for Linux must know that the Ubuntu Linux App we download from the Microsoft store will not work until and unless the WSL feature is not enabled on the system.
 Therefore, I am assuming that you have already activated and downloaded the WSL along with the Linux app to run over it.
-However, if not then follow this tutorial: How to enable the Windows subsystem for Linux feature
+However, if not then follow this tutorial: How to enable the Windows Subsystem for Linux feature.

 Now, go to the search box and type Ubuntu.
-Select the version 20.04 or 18.04, whatever available on your Windows 10 to be used with WSL.
+Select version 20.04 or 22.04, whatever is available on your Windows 10 or 11 to be used with WSL.

 Before moving further let’s make sure already existing packages on the Linux system are up to date and have their latest state.
 For that simply run: